You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [06:57]

-And he says, it's like a light, a lamp and it's light.
-Samadhi is like the lamp and prajna is the light and without samadhi you can't talk about prajna and without prajna you can't talk about samadhi and dhyana is the access So we call it zazen.
-We call our meditation zazen.
-The access to essence of mind, or access to prajna, true mind, or true being, fundamental being.
-And when prajna arises,
+And he says it's like a light, a lamp and its light.
+Samadhi is like the lamp, and prajna is the light.
+And without samadhi, you can't talk about prajna, and without prajna, you can't talk about samadhi.
+And dhyana is the access So we call it zazen.
+We call our meditation zazen, the access to essence of mind or access to prajna, true mind or true being, fundamental being.
+When prajna arises in our essence of mind, we call it samadhi.

-in our essence of mind, we call it samadhi.
-So, zazen, dhyana, is the zazen of prajna.
+So zazen, dhyana, is the zazen of prajna.
 And when we sit, we sit in samadhi.
-And this samadhi, you can recognize samadhi when you feel very close to things, when you feel very close to the objects around you, or people, or your own feelings, your own self. you can recognize samadhi.

-When we sit session, we can easily recognize samadhi.
+And the samadhi, you can recognize samadhi when you feel very close to things, when you feel very close to the objects around you, or people, or your own feelings, your own self. you can recognize samadhi.
+When we sit seshing, we can easily recognize samadhi.

 But in our activity, daily activity, we don't recognize samadhi so easily.
 And we don't recognize dhyana so easily. or prajna so easily.
 It takes a lot of astute practice to know that.
 But prajna arises in all activity.
-It's the essence of all of our activity. how we maintain dhyana, or meditation, in all of our activities, so that we're constantly in samadhi, is how we should practice, what we should be practicing toward.
+It's the essence of all of our activity.
+And how we maintain dhyana, or meditation, in all of our activities, so that we're constantly in samadhi, is how we should practice, what we should be practicing towards

 [10:23]

 So our training is how to do something very simply, how to be completely involved in some very simple activity so that we can become aware of these factors.
 And zazen is like taking a magnifying glass and looking.
 When we sit in zazen, it's like the sea becomes very calm.
-And if the sea is very calm, we can see all the way down to the bottom.
+And if the sea is very calm, we can see all the way down at the bottom.
 That's zazen.
-When the sea is very calm, we can see all the way down to the bottom.
+When the sea is very calm, you can see all the way down to the bottom.
 And with dhyana as imperturbable mind, when the waves come on the top of the sea, on the top of the water,

 [11:52]

 even though there's a lot of choppiness, we can still see down to the bottom because we don't mistake the waves.
 We don't get pushed around by the waves.
-So, as our mind becomes more and more clear in zazen, we actually become less disturbed by pain in our legs or some problem in our mind.
-So without ignoring something, you know, without ignoring our activity or without ignoring what's happening, without ignoring pleasant or unpleasant circumstances, we're always secure or based in the samadhi of imperturbable mind, which is what we call Buddha nature, true nature.
+So as our mind becomes more and more clear in zazen, we actually become less disturbed by pain in our legs or some problem in our mind.
+So without ignoring something, you know, without ignoring our activity or without ignoring what's happening, without ignoring pleasant or unpleasant circumstances, we're always secure or based in samadhi of imperturbable mind, which is what we call Buddha nature, true nature.

 [13:15]

+Delight.
 Both good feelings and bad feelings.
 Both happy states and unhappy states.
 Pleasant and unpleasant.
 Right states and wrong states.
-No matter what kind of changing state of mind or activity you are engaged with or involved with to be rooted in buddha nature or to be rooted in the samadhi of prajna.
-Under all circumstances and conditions If you can do this, then you can be said to have some measure of enlightenment.
-And if you can have that awareness,

-in your daily life, that awareness itself and the effort to maintain that awareness will teach you, will become your teacher.
+No matter what kind of changing state of mind or activity you... are engaged with or involved with to be rooted in Buddha nature or to be rooted in the samadhi of prajna under all circumstances and conditions.
+If you can do this, then you can be said to have some measure of enlightenment.
+And if you can't have that awareness in your daily life, that awareness itself and the effort to maintain that awareness will teach you, will become your teacher.

 That's called practicing Dharma without ceasing.
-There was a story in the early days of, one of the stories about Buddha's disciples in Buddha's time was about someone who didn't know how to practice.

-He was not, his mind was so constituted that he couldn't remember anything.
+There was a story. in the early days of...
+One of the stories about Buddha's disciples in Buddhist time was about someone who didn't know how to practice.
+He was not...
+His mind was so constituted that he couldn't remember anything.

 When he'd hear the teaching, He would just go in one ear and come in one ear and go out the other.
 And he couldn't remember anything.
 So every time Buddha would say how to practice or what Buddhism was about or what the Dharma was about, this guy would just not be able to do anything, no matter how much he tried.
-So Buddha asked him, he said, well, look, just walk up and down. and with a broom sweep the grounds.
+So Buddha asked him, he said, well, look, just walk up and down. and with a broom, sweep the grounds.
 The only kind of practice that you need to do is just sweep the grounds.
-So he gave him a broom and the guy every day just swept the grounds.
-But he swept the grounds with such intent, such diligence, just doing the one thing that he could do completely.
+So he gave him a broom, and the guy every day just swept the grounds.
+But he swept the grounds with such intent, such diligence, just doing the one thing that he could do.
+Completely.
 And after two weeks he became enlightened.

 I think this is a true story.
-This kind of understanding, you know, doesn't depend so much on our knowledge but really depends on sincerity and our willingness and mindfulness and not letting anything stop us.
+This kind of understanding doesn't depend so much on our knowledge. but it really depends on sincerity.
+And our willingness and mindfulness.
+And not... letting anything stop us.
 If you have this kind of attitude, there's no way that anything in the world can stop your practice.

 Someone may say, well, you know, I'm too busy now, or I have a lot of things to do and so forth before I can practice.
 But if you understand what practice really is, there's no situation that you can't practice in.
 And if you think that there is some situation that is outside of practice, that's a misunderstanding of practice.
-The Sixth Patriarch goes on to say that we shouldn't be caught by attachment to anything.
+But the sixth patriarch goes on to say that we shouldn't be caught by attachment to anything.
 He says non-objectivity is the basis.

-And what he means by non-objectivity is when in contact with objects, not to be attached to objects, to be able to have all necessary kind of interaction with objects without being attached to any object.
+And what he means by non-objectivity is when in contact with objects,

+not to be attached to objects, to be able to have all necessary kind of interaction with objects without being attached to any object.
 People feel that if they don't have contact with objects, that they won't have any problem.
 And this was a kind of extreme side of practice that led to a dualistic attitude in Buddhism.

 [21:47]